 However, companies should be just as focused on retention as they are on the acquisition.
 It is sometimes easier to increase the long-term value of a customer than trying to acquire new customers.

 How do you keep customers who have spent money with your company coming back to engage with you and spend more?
 The answer lies in a blend of social engagement and savvy sales practices.
 You have to discover what matters most to your customers and appeal to their motivations.
-Here are six ways to increase and track your customer lifetime value.
+Today, we’ll cover six ways to increase customer lifetime value—and track it.
+But first, here’s a short refresher on customer lifetime value, and why increasing customer lifetime value is vital to your business’ growth.

 1. Show Your Customer Appreciation